Mellanox/bfb-build/README.md

 In case of using x86_64 server install and configure qemu:

-On Ubuntu server:
-$ sudo apt install qemu-user-static

-On CentOS:
-$ sudo yum install epel-release
-$ sudo yum install qemu-system-arm

-On Fedora:
-$ sudo yum install qemu-system-aarch64

-Alternatively, install qemu-user-static using docker container:
+Install qemu-user-static using docker container:
   $ docker run --rm --privileged multiarch/qemu-user-static --reset -p yes See more info under: https://github.com/multiarch/qemu-user-static